danswart/ryb-book/_book/110-motivations-needs.md

 ## Awareness of Marketplace Needs

-You're still reading, so apparently after some soul-searching you've concluded that you're the best person (maybe the only person) to do the job.
+You're still reading, so apparently after some soul-searching you've concluded that you're the best person (maybe the ONLY person) to do the job.
 But, does anyone in the marketplace share your vision of what is needed?

 Does your local (regional, national, or global) market *really* need another...<br>